 You can also cool down a partially enclosed area like a patio or tent with one to three closed sides.
-The measurement of a fan’s air flow (CFM / CMM — “cubic feet per minute” / “cubic meters per minute”) can really help you figure out how much cooling you’ll need for a more enclosed area.
-Manufacturers that have measured their outdoor fans for CFM/CMM will gladly display this information.
+The measurement of a fan’s air flow (CFM / CMM — “cubic feet per minute” / “cubic meters per minute”) can help you figure out how much cooling you’ll need for these more enclosed areas.
+Manufacturers that have measured their outdoor fans for CFM/CMM will display this information.

-The amount of CFM needed to cool an area is about 3 to 4 times the area.
+The amount of airflow, “CFM” needed to cool an area is about 3 to 4 times the area.

 In international measurements: If you’re holding an event for 10 people in a tent that’s 3m x 3m x 3m (27 cubic meters) you’ll need an outdoor fan with about 81 to 108 CMM.

 The quality of the mist depends largely on the amount of water pressure used for the misting system.
 The misting system is basically made up of the water lines and nozzles and an optional pump.
 The higher the water pressure the finer the mist and the more completely it will evaporate.
 It’s this complete evaporation that provides the most cooling.
 Some water droplets of a low pressure system might not evaporate completely.
 Some droplets will even fall to the ground and can leave a wet spot or puddle.
 This means less water in the air and less evaporative cooling.

 Hose fed outdoor misting fans work with the low pressure of a typical current provided by your water company, usually less than 120 psi (pounds per square inch).
 These are often called patio misting fans and are great to use near your house.
 Mid pressure systems will be in the range of 300-500 psi, and the most effective evaporation will be in the 1000 − 1200 psi range of a high pressure system.
 Mid and high pressure systems use a pump to increase the water pressure.